Website Memberships Will Be Open To The Public On May 15th, 2025.

 The Happiness Plan:

-2. Click one of the purchasing buttons, located on the last free page of any book.
+3. Click one of the purchase buttons on the last free page of any book.
 (We don’t want you buying it if you won’t benefit, so be sure to read these pages first).

-3. Select the membership option that best suits your needs.
+4. Select the membership option that suits your needs.

 This Site Was Made For You